-As a Massachusetts Realtor who is involved in quite a few home sales it continues to amaze me that many sellers are not getting their title V out of the way prior to putting their home on the market or at the least within the 1st few weeks that it gets posted for sale.
+As a Massachusetts Realtor who is involved in quite a few home sales, it continues to amaze me that many sellers are not getting their title V out of the way before putting their home on the market or at the least within the 1st few weeks that it gets posted for sale.

 The financial burden that a failed septic system creates is fairly substantial for most.
 The cost to replace a septic system can range from $10,000 to $50,000 or more depending on the soil conditions and the water table.

 Aside from the unexpected financial headache, it also involves digging up your yard to install a new system.
 So what happens if your septic system fails and your title V does not pass?

 The 1st thing you are going to need to do is to get in touch with a local engineer and the board of health.
 Here is a Board of Health roster for Massachusetts.
 The engineer is going to determine if there is a "reserve area" on the original septic design where additional leach trenches could be added.

 It may be determined that another area is needed for the system to be placed in which case the engineer will draw up a "septic design."
 The septic design is drawn by the engineer based upon soil testing that will need to be done.
 These tests are called "perks and deep holes."
 The perk test will determine how quickly the soil leaches and the deep hole test will determine the level of the water table.
 Soils that have more gravel are better than those with clay and rock.
 A higher water table is not a good thing when it comes to septic systems.
 With a high water table, you may need to have what is called a "raised system."

 Most buyers will not want to find out that the beautiful level yard they bought will now have a large mound!